Service delivery case studies

 Users have welcomed this new service and are pleased that it has resulted in a simpler process for creating new account records.

-Case study 2: Queensland Government's Office of Small Business improves the profile of business customers and capacity for client analysis by using the ABR web service
+Queensland Government's Office of Small Business - improved the profile of business customers and capacity for client analysis

 The Queensland Government’s Office of Small Business (part of the Department of Employment, Small Business and Training) was looking to: